KayenM/Text-Sentiment-Predictor/README.md

 </ol>

 <p align="center">
   That's it!
-You're all set to explore the magnificent world of FeelText on your local machine.
+You're all set to explore FeelText on your local machine.
 </p>

 <h2 id="contributing">Contributing</h2>